travis-ci/docs-travis-ci-com/docs/user/ci-environment.md

 to tag the build, or to run post-build deployments.

 * `TRAVIS_BRANCH`: The name of the branch currently being built.
+* `TRAVIS_BUILD_DIR`: The absolute path to the directory where the repository being built has been copied on the worker.
 * `TRAVIS_BUILD_ID`: The id of the current build that Travis uses internally.
 * `TRAVIS_BUILD_NUMBER`: The number of the current build (for example, "4").
 * `TRAVIS_COMMIT`: The commit that the current build is testing.